mikepjb/dotfiles/README.md

 docker run --rm -it hypalynx/box /bin/bash # Try out the box with:
 ```

+### Remove Servers

+- just use regular vim
+- set `export PAGER="less -S"` if you are going to be using `psql` to stop the results wrapping and
+  making everything unreadable.
+- this section should probably be placed in a link instead of having it's own section on this
+  README.

 ## How to use these tools

 While we can't list _everything_ you can do, it's worth pointing out a few highlights: